sgupta70/CircuitPython/README.md

 ![image](https://user-images.githubusercontent.com/71406903/228350137-55d7ddd0-c263-4111-8555-3bfe5479992a.png)

 ### Reflection
-This assignment wasn't too bad, but it was new to me because I've never used a rotary encoder before.
-I was able to use some of my code from th elast assignment, specifically the LCD code I just had to change which words would be printed.
-The rotary encoder is pretty simple though it's pretty similar to a potentiometer.
+This assignment was pretty simple, using old code I was able to figure it out pretty quickly.
+A photointerupter is coded just like a regular button so that code was the same.